 I started work on Logan’s Sully costume first.
 After much Googling, I decided to buy a vintage McCall’s 6628 pattern online, and I bought turquoise fur fabric at fabric.com.
 After those arrived, there was a lot of cutting and sewing to do!
 I spent several hours just cutting out the pieces.

 With a lot of work, I got the costume body sewed together.
 Here’s Logan trying it on:

 The pattern included boots, which were surprisingly easy to put together.
 I used dark grey felt for the claws.

 The pattern also came with a hood.
 I sewed it together, and Doug altered it a bit by adding ping pong ball eyes and a play dough nose:

 I really wanted the costume to have purple spots!
-After researching a bit, I watered down purple fabric paint and dabbed it on:
+After researching a bit, I followed some cosplay forum advice and watered down purple fabric paint and dabbed it on: